mgreiler/se-unlocked/Transcripts/EP_38_Michael_Feather.md

-them to be able to talk to each other and see each other's point of view and recognize that sometimes you have to be in it for the long haul and you have to be able to make trade-offs that sometimes it's good to be opportunistic and do something very quick and dirty and disposable.
+them to be able to talk to each other and see each other's point of view and recognize that sometimes you have to be in it for the long haul and you have to be able to make trade-offs that sometimes it's good to be opportunistic and do something very quick,dirty and disposable.
 And other times you want to go in like really invest in a particular thing, because it's important to you.
 One thing that is weird about this is that I think.
-If we look at code as being just this mechanical thing or this thing, which is like over there someplace, or the thing that we mess with, you know, when in between our business conversations, which are really more important, you know, then we we aren't paying attention to it enough.
+If we look at code as being just this mechanical thing or this thing, which is like over there someplace, or the thing that we mess with, you know, when in between our business conversations, which are really more important, you know, then we aren't paying attention to it enough.
 To basically understand when it can get in our way sometimes.
 There's a guy I know Colin Brecht who basically started doing this thing called quality views.
 So it's an idea that I had years ago and he was doing this within his